nmaier/simpleDLNA/Readme.md

    Serve videos from dir1 and dir2 (and subdirectories), storing meta data and thumbnails in the persistent cache store `cache.sqlite`.
 * `sdlna.exe --help`
   Display usage help
+* `SimpleDLNA.exe`
+  Or just use the WinForms GUI.
+(This probably won't work to well on non-Windows platforms)

 Features